184.108.40.206 Austudy participation failures

-- comply with a requirement notified to them by Services Australia, for example, for the person to attend a Services Australia office or to provide specific information, or
+- comply with a requirement notified to them by Services Australia, for example, for the person to attend a Services Australia office or to provide specific information

 - comply with a requirement to undertake another activity, as required by Services Australia, in place of the activity to which the participation relates.

-However, in practice, if a student fails to satisfy the activity test, i.e. ceases undertaking qualifying study, they lose their qualification for Austudy.
+However, in practice, if a student fails to satisfy the activity test, that is, ceases undertaking qualifying study, they lose their qualification for Austudy.
 The payment may be cancelled, and/or the student may incur an overpayment, so the application of a participation failure would have no effect.

 A student does not have an Austudy participation failure if the student provides evidence their participation failure was due to a reasonable excuse.

 Act reference: SSAct section 576 Austudy participation failures, section 576A Allowance not payable because of austudy participation failure, section 576(2) Reasonable excuse